 Parish Councils are the first tier of local government and closest to the communities they serve.
 They are elected bodies with discretionary powers laid down by government to represent their communities and provide services to them.
 Councils establish policies for action and decide how monies will be raised and spent on behalf of the community.

-The council also works closely with the District and County councils with regard to traffic management, road safety and highway maintenance and the police with regard to neighbourhood policing.
+The Parish Council also works closely with the District and County Councils with regard to traffic management, road safety and highway maintenance and the police with regard to neighbourhood policing.

 Remember you can call the Parish Clerk or any of the Parish Councillors to discuss problems or comment on village issues or contact us.